sebastianczech/Google-Challenge-Scholarship-Mobile-Web/lesson-6-built-ins/README.md

 The iterator protocol is used to define a standard way that an object produces a sequence of values.
 What that really means is you now have a process for defining how an object will iterate.
 This is done through implementing the ``.next()`` method.

-The ``.next()`` method is a zero arguments function that returns an object with two properties:
-* ``value`` : the data representing the next value in the sequence of values within the object
-* ``done`` : a boolean representing if the iterator is done going through the sequence of values:
-   * If done is true, then the iterator has reached the end of its sequence of values.
-   * If done is false, then the iterator is able to produce another value in its sequence of values.

 ```javascript
 const digits = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9];
 const arrayIterator = digits[Symbol.iterator]();